Broadband and mobile

 Widespread mobile connectivity is every bit as vital as superfast broadband for a world class digital Scotland.
 Although telecoms remains a reserved policy area, our work to achieve improved mobile connectivity is important to Scotland – socially, economically and in terms of local resilience.

-In June 2016, we agreed a Mobile Connectivity Action Plan with the UK's four main mobile operators.
-This remains the only one of its kind in the UK, a collaboration with industry to improve mobile connectivity.
+In June 2016, we agreed a Mobile Action Plan with the UK's four main mobile operators.
+This was the first of its kind in the UK, a collaboration with industry to improve mobile connectivity.